mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 Reverted original pins for the accelerometer on the data loggin shield and it gave the original data sets (thanks Bellis!).

-[Code combining accelerometer and shield](https://learn.adafruit.com/adafruit-data-logger-shield/using-the-real-time-clock-3) is giving some errors, specifically that certain functions were not "members" of what was being called.
+[Code combining accelerometer and shield](https://learn.adafruit.com/adafruit-data-logger-shield/using-the-real-time-clock-3) is giving some errors, specifically that certain functions were not "members" of what was being called (*"class DateTime' has no member named 'get'*).
 Troubleshooting this now.

 ***Thurdsay's task: Troubleshoot code and try to save data onto the SD card.***